 The following persons held office as directors of Pinnacle Fund Services Limited during the year or since the end of the year and up to the date of this report.

-Mr Ian Macoun

-Mr Alex Ihlenfeldt

-Mr Calvin Kwok

-Mr Thomas O'Callaghan (resigned 5 August 2019)

-Mr Adrian Whittingham (appointed 5 August 2019)
+Mr Ian Macoun Mr Alex Ihlenfeldt Mr Calvin Kwok Mr Adrian Whittingham

-The Responsible Entity also has a Compliance Committee consisting of one non-independent person and two independent persons.
-The committee's role is to oversee the compliance requirements of the Fund operated by the Responsible Entity.
+The Responsible Entity also has a Compliance Committee consisting of one non-external member and three external members.